 - First-year graduate students (M.S. degree or Ph.D. students without an M.S. degree)

 During the fellowship period, fellows are required to be enrolled as full-time graduate students at an accredited U.S. college or university and conduct research in areas of interest to the DOE.
 The summer should be spent conducting full-time research related to the completion of one's degree program, enrolled in classes or on a practicum assignment.

 This equal opportunity program is open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.

 Freedom to Focus on Research

 The DOE CSGF program's support allows students to focus on academics and research without excessive teaching or other departmental support activities.
 The fellow’s department must waive any teaching requirements beyond one term.

 Read more about this policy.
 [PDF - updated October 2010]

 Annual Renewal and Availability of Funds

 The DOE attempts to provide adequate funding to meet the costs of graduate school.
-Additional responsibilities, such as a teaching assistantship, must be approved in advance by the Krell Institute.
-Scholarship awards, prizes and other payments (including veteran’s benefits) that do not require a service may be accepted.
+Therefore the Krell Institute must approve in advance additional graduate responsibilities, such as a teaching assistantship.
+Fellows may accept scholarships, prizes and other payments (including veteran’s benefits) that do not require a service.